grafana/grafana/docs/sources/panels-visualizations/visualizations/gauge/index.md

 You can use gauges if you need to track:

 - Service level objectives (SLOs)
-- How full your gas tank is
+- How full a piece of equipment is
-- How fast a vehicle is moving inside the engine speeds limits
+- How fast a vehicle is moving within a set of limits
-- Body temperature
+- Network latency
+- Equipment state with setpoint and alarm thresholds
 - CPU consumption (0-100%)
 - RAM availability